 Campus Centers and Student Groups

-The UW Disability and d/Deaf Culture Center, located in MGH 024, fosters a climate of social justice and pride, centered on universal design, access, and diversity.
+The UW Disability and d/Deaf Culture Center fosters a climate of social justice and pride, centered on universal design, access, and diversity.
 It betters the UW community by fostering disability and d/Deaf pride, promoting social justice through an inclusive environment, sharing resources for self-advocacy, developing educational programming, engaging stakeholders with principles of universal design, and promoting a transforming socio-cultural understanding of disability.
-For more information, email email@example.com or visit their website.
-Learn about upcoming D Center events on their Facebook page.
+For more information, email firstname.lastname@example.org or visit us on the Seattle campus at MGH 024.

-For more information on the American Sign Language Club, check out their Facebook group.
+For more information, check out their Facebook group.

 Mad Campus is a peer group for students identifying with or experiencing madness, mental illness and/or neurodiversity.
 Meets throughout the school year on a weekly basis in MGH 024.
 Check the D Center website for updated times.